"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ2: Profiles and Positions

 \subsection{Restrictive}

 Restrictive AI vendors (\textit{n} = 103) can be grouped into two categories: those companies with no vulnerability disclosure channel at all; and vendors that explicitly refuse to accept any AI vulnerability reports.
+Examples of vendors in this category include Otter, Azwedo, Tripadvisor, Skroutz, and Nubank.

 \textbf{No Policy.} Many AI vendors (\textit{n} = 96) provide no vulnerability disclosure channel at all.
 This means we did not identify a bug bounty or responsible disclosure policy, or even an email address for a security contact.
 Some vendors in this category may be misclassifications because we could not find the contact channel, despite repeated checks (see Section~\ref{sec:Collection}).
 However, we expect that researchers would find it similarly difficult to identify the channel, given we checked at least three sources.